MrSpock/godocsis/README.md

 go-docsis
 =========
 Implementation of basic CM oprations.
 Part of larger closed source project.
-This is very fresh topic.
-Look here in future :)
 Code is not using concurrency at the moment.

 Example that will fetch DS/US RF levels from CM: